 Grants for San Diego Bay Native Oyster Living Shoreline Project.
-The District will continue to receive grant funds from the US Department of the Interior Fish and Wildlife Service and The Builders Initiative for San Diego Bay Native Oyster Living Shoreline Project and for creating opportunities for restorative ocean farming.
+The District will continue to receive grant funds from the US Department of the Interior Fish and Wildlife Service for San Diego Bay Native Oyster Living Shoreline Project.

-Grants for General Service.
+Grants for Information General Service.
 The District will continue to receive grant funds from the Division of Boating and Waterways for replacement of pump out stations to service recreational vessels.